 - Turn the washer and water supply off.
 Unplug from the power source and direct the spray gun away from animals and people.
 The trigger lock may be engaged when water no longer flows.

 - Allow the pressure washer to cool off.
 Disconnect the hose, and extension, spray gun and the garden hose.
 Drain the water from the pump.
 Keep the machine on until all the water has left the pump before shutting down.

 - Gas powered pressure washers have specific instructions in the user manual, and you should use that as a guide.
 Part of the maintenance includes engine oil replacement, spark plug inspection and cleaning the air filter.
 The fuel system also needs to be taken care of, but the steps vary according to the model.

 - Don’t use fuel that is more than 30 days old as they’re prone to varnish and corrosion.
 Some gas pressure washers recommend a fuel stabilizer to keep gas fresh and stop engine corrosion.

 - Both electric and gas powered pressure washers should have their nozzle tips inspected regularly.
 The connections for the wand extension, spray gun and hose have to be lubricated on a regular basis for optimum performance.

 A pressure washer can take a lot of the load off you, but only if you picked the right one.
 If you’ve never used a pressure washer before or want to replace what you have, it’s necessary to do some research to get the most value for your money.
-Pressure washer reviews of the individual models come in very handy while you’re doing this research, as it presents all the potential positive and negative points of a model that a beginner might miss at first glance.
+Reviews of the individual pressure washer models come in very handy while you’re doing this research, as it presents all the potential positive and negative points of a model that a beginner might miss at first glance.